openshift/oadp-operator/blogs/oadp-odf/oadp-blog.md

 The status of `restore` should eventually show `Phase: Completed`
 ## Uhh what?
 Disasters?
 Someone forgot their breakfast and their brain is deprived of minerals.
-They proceeded to delete `rocket-chat` namespace.
+They proceeded to delete the `rocket-chat` namespace.

 Navigate to *Home* > *Projects* > `rocket-chat`
 ![](deleteRocketChat.png)